forenablers/forenablers.github.io/src/pages/facebook-hackercup2018/index.md

 ### 5. Be careful about details
 Once the code is written, check it twice.
 Pay attention to boundary cases.
 - 0-indexed vs 1-indexed?
-- Is there code where you add or substruct 1?
-Is it correct?
+- Double check the code where you add or substruct 1(if you do).
+Make sure that these boundaries are correct.
-- Are there comparisons?
-Should the comparisons be strict? (*greater* or *greater or equal*)?
+- Do you compare values anywhere?
+Check them - should a value be *greater* or *greater or equal*?
 - Do you handle incorrect input?

 These were my learnings from this year Hackercup.
-Some of them were crucial.
+If you ask me how far did I go, I tell you that I almost did it to round 3(not bad for the first try).
 Solve challenges and have fun!
 Good luck!